 Welcome to the city of Lowell and the Canalway Cultural District...

-Named the “Canalway Cultural District of Lowell,” the downtown district’s geographic area is bounded by Arcand Drive, the Lower Pawtucket Canal, Howe Street, the Merrimack River, and Worthen Street.
-The District includes major downtown cultural institutions like the Lowell National Historical Park, the Whistler House Museum of Art, the Brush Art Gallery and Studios, Merrimack Repertory Theatre, the ALL Arts Gallery, Angkor Dance Troupe, Boarding House Park, UnchARTed, and the newly opened Z Gallery.
-Downtown Lowell’s many cafes and restaurants, which showcase the cuisine of many different countries, are also included in the district.
+Named the “Canalway Cultural District of Lowell,” the district encompasses the downtown core bounded by Arcand Drive, Middlesex Street, Howe Street, the Merrimack River and Worthen Street.
+The District includes major downtown cultural institutions like the Lowell National Historical Park, the Whistler House Museum of Art, the Brush Art Gallery and Studios, Merrimack Repertory Theatre, the ALL Arts Gallery, Angkor Dance Troupe, Boarding House Park, UnchARTed, Gallery Z and Mill No. 5.
+Downtown Lowell’s many cafes and restaurants, which offer a range of palate pleasing cuisines, are also located within the district.

 Things To Do In The District